 The primary design of this course will be lecture, group discussion and individual participation.
-Homework assignments will require students to execute the basic fundamentals being taught in the classroom.
+Assignments outside the classroom will require students to execute the basic fundamentals being taught in the classroom.

 Building a good foundation is critical to success and a clear understanding of basic standards is essential before advancing to the next level.
-Initially students will work in groups of two.
-Working as a team, students are expected to share what they know with one another in order to reach a common goal of successfully completing each assignment.
-These group assignments will be graded individually.
+Individual class participation is required from all students as they are expected to contribute in a constructive manner on other student's work.
+Filmmaking is a collaborative art and feedback is an important part of the process of accomplishing the common goal of successfully completing each assignment.

-Everyone's work will be evaluated and critiqued during class.
+Everyone's work will be evaluated and critiqued during class (time permitting).
 Students will be asked to participate in the process of critiquing each other's work.
-Constructive criticism should never be taken personally, understanding that filmmaking is often a collaborative process.
+One should never take constructive criticism personally, understanding that learning is a life-long process.
+This should be viewed as an opportunity to grow.

 Hands-on training is where each student develops the physical and mental skills necessary to perform each task successfully.
-This may require some students to put in more time and effort to be successful.
+This may require some students to put more time and effort into an assignment in order to achieve a comparable level of success.
 Students should reach out to those in the class who may have more knowledge, skill and a willingness to help those with less natural skill or experience.